hard heads soft hearts

 2. Assuaging people's anxieties about liberal or leftist overreach.

-3. Assuaging people's anxieties about the dangers of calling out injustice, and the dangers of opposing injustice.
+3. Assuaging people's anxieties about the dangers of calling out injustice, and the dangers of actively seeking alternatives to injustice.

 4. Perhaps, a certain . . . je ne sais quoi.